feduxorg-attic/command_exec/README.md

 If you need to change the paths where a command can be found, you could use the `:search_path`-option.
 It defaults to those paths found in $PATH.

-It supports multiple values as `Array`
+It supports multiple values as `Array`:
 ```ruby
 command = CommandExec::Command.execute( :ls ,
                                         :options => '-al',